Gi0vak/Gi0vak/README.md

 </div>

 ## About me👋
-<p> I'm curious of many things that's why I was looking for myself during a long time and work in many differents jobs.
-However I always was attracted by every new technologies, music and sports.
-I travelled in Austraulia for one year and a month in Ireland.
-I'm coding since 2017 and I'm fullstack Javascript debveloper with certifcate since September 2023. </p>
+<p> I'm inherently curious, which has led me on a journey of self-discovery through various job experiences.
+I've always been drawn to emerging technologies, music, and sports, fueling my constant desire to learn and explore in these realms.
+My adventures took me to Australia for a year and Ireland for a month, adding both personal and professional depth to my journey.

-<p> I'm currently working on a react native project (Android deployement) with a friend who likes apples</p>
+I've been coding since 2017 and am a certified full-stack JavaScript developer since September 2023.
+Presently, I'm deeply involved in a React Native project (for Android deployment) alongside a friend who happens to have a love for apples 🍏.</p>

 ## My Projects